 a.Usually not advisable, as the covering tooth follicle can transform into a cyst.

 d.
 A rare consequence of an impacted tooth is that a cyst may develop around it.
-If a canine tooth is left under the gum your dentist may check it from time to time to see if there are any problems with it.
+If a canine tooth is left under the gum, your dentist may check it from time to time to see if there are any problems with it.

 These treatments are multi-disciplinary treatments involving Oral surgery and Orthodontic teams.
 The above treatments carry a complexity index of 3b, which is the highest complexity and can only be treated on the NHS in a hospital setup.
-However, there is usually long waiting list of 3yrs+ at the hospital.
-Once the treatment starts it can take up to 3-31/2yrs for the treatment and innumerable visits to the hospital.
+However, there is usually a long waiting list of 3yrs+ at the hospital.
+Once the treatment starts, it can take up to 3-31/2yrs for the treatment and innumerable visits to the hospital.
 This means missing days’ worth of school every month until treatment is completed.

 Sometimes this can be undertaken on the Private medical/dental insurance at the practice as we are also registered with many insurance companies as a preferred provider, thereby minimizing further costs of private treatments.